AdobeDocs/experience-platform.en/help/query-service/clients/looker.md

 >[!NOTE]
 >
 >For more information on finding your host and port, database name, and login credentials, visit the [credentials page on Platform](https://platform.adobe.com/query/configuration).
-To find your credentials, log in to [!DNL Platform], click **[!UICONTROL Queries]**, then click **[!UICONTROL Credentials]**.
+To find your credentials, log in to [!DNL Platform], select **[!UICONTROL Queries]**, followed by **[!UICONTROL Credentials]**.

-After inputting your connection details, click on **[!UICONTROL Test These Settings]** to ensure your credentials work properly.
+After inputting your connection details, select **[!UICONTROL Test These Settings]** to ensure your credentials work properly.
 If they do, a message telling you can connect will appear below.
-If your connection is indeed successful, click on **[!UICONTROL Add Connection]** to create your connection.
+If your connection is indeed successful, select **[!UICONTROL Add Connection]** to create your connection.

 ![](../images/clients/looker/click-test-connection.png)